wp-plugins/polylang/readme.txt

 * Improved performance by optimizing some queries for WP 3.5+
 * The user biography in default language is now stored in default WordPress usermeta
 * Add language parameter in API function pll_home_url and allow to call it on admin side
+* Calling 'get_terms' with the 'lang' parameter now uses a cache object per language
 * Bug correction: conflict with unstranslated taxonomies
 * Bug correction: possible malformed translation archive url in language switcher
 * Bug correction: a wrong language may be displayed in quick edit dropdown